Rumghost/Ticket-App/README.md

 # Ticket-App
-Making a ticket requet and fulfilment application
+Making a ticket request and fulfilment application